tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 =====================

 - Scroll to the top of the Service Panel and click **Package**.
+- Here is where we specify the installation and uninstall scripts for this service.
 - Name the package **HAPROXY_PACKAGE**,
 - Set the install script to **shell** and select the credential **CENTOS** created earlier.
 - Copy the following script into the *script* field of the **install** window: